Back-to-School Essentials for Preschoolers

 Emmy’s Organics Cookies: Soft and a little crumbly, Emmy’s cookies are so yummy!
 You only need to eat 1-2 since they are dense!
 The variety pack is sweetened with organic coconut or agave syrup.
 Note: The Chocolate Chip flavor has organic cane sugar in the chocolate chips, but that is the only flavor that has a hint of added sugar!

 Mission Meats Kids Beef Sticks: This small business makes grass-fed beef sticks for kids with mild seasoning!
-Because of the toughness of beef sticks, I recommend offering to littles 3+.
+Because of the toughness of beef sticks, I recommend offering to littles 3 years old and older.

-That’s It Fruit Bars: Made with ONLY fruit- just two ingredients- these bars are great to have on hand.
+That’s It Fruit Bars: Some of my favorite snacks for myself and the kids!
+Made with ONLY fruit- just two ingredients- these bars are great to have on hand.
 For new chewers, offer small pieces for them to pinch and chew.
 The Mango Apple flavor is the squishiest!

 Bear Fruit Rolls: The same ingredients as the Minis, just in a fun fruit roll up style!
 They come with a cool collectible card that your toddler will find enjoyable!